vindia/discourse_user_importer/README.md

 * Password is automatically generated, but your users need to reset it
 * Imported users are automatically approved by the system user (`id: -1`)
 * Users can be automatically assigned to one or more predefined groups
+* If a user already exists, but has new groups in the CSV-file, these groups will be automatically added to the existing user
+* Special task to check if usernames already exist

 Caveats: